tag-a-bird/backend/README.md

 `GET /admin` only a logged in admin can access it, renders the parameter setting form

-`POST /admin` saves paramteres to the query_config table
+`POST /admin` saves parameters to the query_config table

 `GET /admin/populate_db` only logged in admins can access it, renders the form to populate the database

 `POST /admin/populate_db` populates the database with recordings by sending a request to the Coreo Api with the parameters from query_config

-`GET /annotate` randomly selects a recording from the database and renders its id, segments, waveform and spectogram.
+`GET /annotate` randomly selects a recording from the database and renders its id, segments, waveform and spectrogram.
 Also renders the annotation toolbar.

 `POST /annotate` saves selected labels to the database